Larry Agran

-Lawrence Alan Agran (born February 2, 1945) is an American lawyer and the former mayor and a current city councilmember of Irvine, California.
+Lawrence Alan Agran (born February 2, 1945) is an American lawyer and the current mayor of Irvine, California.

+In May 2023, Agran announced that he would be running as a candidate for the 2024 Irvine mayoral election.
+He won the election with 39% of the vote, making it his sixth non-consecutive term as mayor of Irvine.

-Early life
+Early life and education

 Agran was born in Chicago, the son of Selma Elizabeth (Meyerson) and Reuben Agran (originally "Agranowsky").
 He was raised in a "politically liberal Jewish household".
+He grew up in North Hollywood, Los Angeles and was a baseball player as a child.
+He later attended North Hollywood High School where he played as a quarterback.

 Agran graduated Phi Beta Kappa from the University of California, Berkeley in 1966 with a Bachelor of Science degree in both history and economics.
+Agran in 1965, together with Peter and Nacy Madian, lobbied the California Public Utilities Commission for permission to run a holiday bus service between UC Berkeley and San Francisco International Airport, but were denied.

 He then earned a juris doctor (with honors) from Harvard Law School in 1969, specializing in public interest law.

+He served in the United States Army Reserve from 1962 to 1970.

 Agran served as legal counsel to the California State Senate Committee on Health and Welfare and taught legislation and public policy at the UCLA School of Law and the University of California, Irvine Graduate School of Management.